-The following story from God’s Word has tremendous wisdom and insight for disciples in the New Year and for the rest of our lives.
+The following story from God’s Word has tremendous wisdom and insight for disciples.

 If God, and your relationship to Him, is not the clear high priority of your life, you are distracted.
 If knowing Him, seeking Him, and pursuing His will for your life is not at the top of your list in terms of your priorities, you are off course.
 To be distracted is to allow your mind and attention to be pulled away from what is most important.
 To be distracted spiritually as a follower of Christ is to allow other things to move in between you and God.
 It is to allow God and your walk with Him to be crowded out.